KarlitoCZ/KAS/README.md

 ### Modifying
-I highly recommend changing the code or the model to fit your needs, you can find the main logic is in detect.py.
+I highly recommend changing the code or the model to fit your needs, you can find the main logic in detect.py.
 If you train your own AI. model and modify the aimbot it will work way better.

 ### Sources